Grant self-managed permissions - AWS CloudFormation

 • Which stack set operations specific users and groups can perform.

-Use customized administrator roles to control which users and groups can perform stack set operations in which target accounts.
+Use customized administration roles to control which users and groups can perform stack set operations in which target accounts.
 You might want to control which users of the administrator account can perform stack set operations in which target accounts.
 To do this, you create a trust relationship between each target account and a specific customized administration role, rather than creating the AWSCloudFormationStackSetAdministrationRole service role in the administrator account itself.
 You then activate specific users and groups to use the customized administration role when performing stack set operations in a specific target account.

 For example, you can create Role A and Role B within your administrator account.
 You can give Role A permissions to access target account 1 through account 8.
 You can give Role B permissions to access target account 9 through account 16.

-Create an IAM service role with a custom name, using the following permissions policy:
+Create an IAM service role with a custom name and the following permissions policy.
+In the examples below, custom_execution_role refers to the execution role in the target accounts.

-{ "Version": "2012-10-17", "Statement": [ { "Action": [ "sts:AssumeRole" ], "Resource": [ "arn:aws:iam::target_account_id:role/AWSCloudFormationStackSetExecutionRole" ], "Effect": "Allow" } ] }
+{ "Version": "2012-10-17", "Statement": [ { "Action": [ "sts:AssumeRole" ], "Resource": [ "arn:aws:iam::target_account_id:role/custom_execution_role" ], "Effect": "Allow" } ] }

 { "Version": "2012-10-17", "Statement": [ { "Effect": "Allow", "Principal": { "Service": "cloudformation.amazonaws.com" }, "Action": "sts:AssumeRole" } ] }